 - 1 in 3 local carers (34%) provide unpaid care for more than 20 hours every week

-- these carers save local health and social care services a staggering £1.19 billion every year
+- in Bristol and South Gloucestershire alone, it is estimated that carers save health and social care services £1.19 billion every year by providing unpaid care.

 Economic contribution made by local carers